When Meda Bow was 12, her family moved from the U.S. to South Africa. That’s when she saw firsthand how important the science of nutrition could be.

 Her mother was a kinesiology professor, now retired, and her father an agricultural researcher.
 In South Africa, the family lived on a farm in a rural area where her father could conduct his research.

 “During our time there, we were able to serve at places to feed undernourished children,” said Meda, now a senior at Abilene Christian University.
 “Almost every time we went to town, there would be a malnourished child coming to ask for food.
 I saw a great need for ministry to these people, and not just resources but also education in nutrition.
 I chose nutrition as a major because I knew regardless of where God placed me in the world, I could use it to save lives and make a difference for people in poverty.”

-Meda, whose hometown is Stephenville, Texas, graduates in May and plans to become a registered dietitian.
+Meda, whose hometown is Stephenville, Texas, plans to become a registered dietitian after she graduates next May.
 Her aspirations were solidified this year during her time as a wellness intern for Chartwells, the national food service management company operating ACU’s dining hall, the World Famous Bean.
 She works with the Bean’s dietitian, Lindsay Arthur, handling everything from social media promotion to creating displays in the dining hall and running tabling events that feature a different “superfood” each month.
 She also creates pamphlets and handouts with nutritional facts to go along with food being served in the Bean.

 I chose nutrition as a major because I knew regardless of where God placed me in the world, I could use it to save lives and make a difference for people in poverty.

 One of her favorite experiences has been a “takeover” on Nudge, Chartwells’ own social media channel, where she shared a series of videos explaining her job and how the company’s student success program helped her.
 The videos were made available to students at 300 other universities who are clients or prospective clients of Chartwells.